Table of Contents

 Usually, radiation therapy is not indicated in colon cancer but is more frequently used in rectal cancer.
 Carcinoembryonic antigen (CEA) levels should be obtained prior to performing surgery to establish a baseline level and assess prognosis.

 Follow-up is very important after surgery and usually includes the following testing modalities: Stool guaiac test, a CT scan of abdomen and pelvis, an X-ray of the chest, a colonoscopy and periodic monitoring of CEA levels.
 Roughly, 90% of recurrences occur within a time period of three years after surgery.

 Prognosis of Colon Cancer

-A five year survival rate of colorectal cancer in the United States is 65%, but varies considerably depending on the stage of the disease.
+A five-year survival rate of colorectal cancer in the United States is 65% but varies considerably depending on the stage of the disease.

-Stage I disease has a survival rate of up to 95%, whereas stage IV metastatic disease has a five year survival rate of 10%.
+Stage I disease has a survival rate of up to 95%, whereas stage IV metastatic disease has a five-year survival rate of 10%.

-Survival rate is also lower for black patients relative to white patients even when they undergo similar resection procedures at stage II and stage III of the disease.
+The survival rate is also lower for black patients relative to white patients even when they undergo similar resection procedures at stage II and stage III of the disease.
 Studies have also shown that body mass index, prior to diagnosis, is an important predictor of survival, whereas BMI after diagnosis is not.

-Aspirin intake has been shown to decrease the risk of colorectal cancer related deaths, although more studies are needed to determine the optimal dosage and duration of the treatment.
+Aspirin intake has been shown to decrease the risk of colorectal cancer-related deaths, although more studies are needed to determine the optimal dosage and duration of the treatment.

 On the other hand, smoking is associated with an increased risk of mortality after diagnosis.
 Finally, patients previously diagnosed with mental disorders tend to have worse outcomes than those who are not.